 If you are considering buying property in Barcelona to rent out to tourists on a short-term basis, note that the city no longer issues new tourist licenses.

-If you're drawn to the eternal spring of the Canary Islands, with many opportunities to surf and explore the ocean, buying property in Tenerife could be the ideal choice.
+If you're drawn to the eternal spring of the Canary Islands, with many opportunities to surf and explore the ocean, a property in Tenerife could be the ideal choice.

 Tenerife is also easily accessible from the US, with United Airlines providing frequent direct flights from Newark Liberty International each week.
 Property prices in Tenerife are generally lower than in Madrid or Barcelona, making it an attractive option for investors.